- About DCC

 Q: How should I prepare for the test?

 A: The follow links provide support material to prepare for placement test:

 A: The length for the tests are as follows:

 Q: Can I retake the placement test?

-A: As a general rule, no, you may not retake the placement test, since the placement tests are designed to determine your level of placement in first semester courses.
+A: As a general rule, you may not retake the placement test, since the placement tests are designed to determine your level of placement in first semester courses.
 Scores are valid for two and a half years.
 It is extremely important that you take the test seriously and arrive well rested and feeling in good health for the tests.
-Applicants who did not place as well as they would have liked have the opportunity to retest after completing an academic preparation program.
+Applicants who did not place as well as they would have liked have the opportunity to retest after one year or completing an academic preparation program.
 Contact the Office of Academic Services and Testing at (845) 431-8090 for more information.